How to Find Average with Blank Cells in Excel (4 Easy Ways)

 Use AVERAGEIF Function to Find Average with Blank Cells in Excel

-2. Combine SUMPRODUCT and AVERAGE Functions to Find Average with Zero Cells
+2. Combine SUMPRODUCT and AVERAGE Functions to Find the Average with Zero Cells

 The second method aims to adjoin the SUMPRODUCT and AVERAGE functions to count the average including the empty cells.
-The AVERAGE function under the Statistical functions category returns the average of a given range.
-Furthermore, the SUMPRODUCT function takes one or more cell ranges as an argument, multiplies the corresponding values of all the ranges, and then returns the summation of the products.
-Let’s follow the below instructions to combine the functions and get better efficiency.
+The AVERAGE function under the Statistical function category returns the average of a given range.
+Furthermore, the SUMPRODUCT function takes one or more cell ranges as an argument and multiplies the corresponding values of all the ranges.
+Finally, returns the summation of the products.

 Steps: